 - that the call was the result of an error.

-The mission of Do Not Call Compliance is to provide sellers and telemarketers with the highest level of call compliance protection, including the ability to claim Safe Harbor in the event of a call violation, at an affordable price with a fast, easy-to-use system.
+The mission of Do Not Call Compliance is to provide sellers and telemarketers with the highest level of call compliance protection, including the ability to claim Safe Harbor in the event of a call violation, through a fast and easy-to-use system at an affordable price.

 To start your compliance program today, click here!